Rainier-MSFT/Entra_ZTNA_Lab/Base-config_4-vm/README.md

 ### Networking
 + **NSG**: Network security group is configured to deny all inbound connectivity with the exception of RDP 3389, but allows outbound Internet connectivity without restrictions
 + **Virtual network**: Azure VNet for internal traffic, configured as 10.0.0.0/22 and with custom DNS pointing to the AD DC's private IP address.
-Internal Subnet is defined as 10.0.0.0/24 for a total of 249 available IP addresses and Bastion subnet as 10.0.1.0/26
+Internal Subnet is defined as 10.0.0.0/24 for a total of 249 available IP addresses.
+If enabled, a Bastion subnet will be defined as 10.0.1.0/26
 + **Network interfaces**: 1 NIC per VM, all with static private IPs
 + **Public IP addresses**: VMs are only provisioned with an optional static public IP for remote management, if chosen during deployment